RESIDENT PRODUCTION COMPANY SUBMISSIONS

 Collaborate with Costume Designers to uphold the design integrity and performer comfort.

-Design costumes for Beetlejuice Jr., the Junior Lakers production, under the guidance of the Wardrobe Shop Head.
+Design costumes for How to Train Your Dragon Jr., the Junior Lakers production with stock pieces, under the guidance of the Wardrobe Shop Head.
+This will split time between the mainstage work and youth production during its overlapping period.

 Collaborate with the Artistic Director and Production Manager on design requirements.